theouterlimitz/AI-Genre-Tagger/README.md

 * **Custom Model Training:** Learn from your own music!
 The tool trains a model based on audio files you provide, organized into genre-specific folders.
 * **Audio Feature Extraction:** Analyzes local `.mp3` or `.wav` files to extract key audio "fingerprints" using the `librosa` library.
 * **ML-Powered Genre Prediction:** Uses a `scikit-learn` RandomForest model to predict the genre of unknown tracks.
-* **Automated Metadata Tagging:** Reads existing ID3 tags and writes new, predicted genre tags directly back to your audio files using `mutagen`.
-* **Library Reporting:** Scans a folder of music and outputs a `.csv` file summarizing the entire library with the final genre classifications.
+* **Automated Library Classification:** Scans a folder of music and outputs a `.csv` file summarizing the entire library with predicted genres, perfect for sorting and analysis.

 ---